Skip to cookie consent Skip to main content

 • Runny nose or sore throat

 It may sound easy to lose weight with medication, but it’s not.
-Once you reach your goal weight, you need to continue taking anti-obesity drugs, eating a healthy diet, and exercising to maintain the loss.
+Once you reach your goal weight, you need to continue taking obesity medication, eating a healthy diet, and exercising to maintain the loss.

-Dr. Stanford likens medication for weight loss to wearing deodorant.
+Dr. Stanford likens weight loss medication to wearing deodorant.
 “As soon as you forget it, you notice,” she adds.
 “Many of our patients have been under our care for a decade or longer.”

 That’s why it’s important to find an obesity specialist you can work well with to support you and manage your care, Dr. Apovian says.
 “Similar to taking medication to control other diseases like high blood pressure, it’s a long-term commitment for better health.”